Jeusto/warm-up-vscode/README.md

 ### Start

-Open the extension panel either by clicking on the keyboard icon in the status bar or by hitting `ctrl + shift + p` and executing the `warmUp.start` command.
+Open the extension panel by clicking on the keyboard icon in the status bar, by entering the `ctrl + alt + p` shortcut or by hitting `ctrl + shift + p` and executing the `warmUp.start` command.

-To practice with your own code snippets, select anything in your editor and enter the command `warmUp.practiceWithSelection`.
+To practice with your own code snippets (or text), select anything in your editor and enter the `ctrl + alt + s` which will execute the command `warmUp.practiceWithSelection`

 ### Restart

 To restart the typing test, press `esc` or click the restart button.
-If you hold shift while clicking the restart button, the typing test will restart with the same word list/code snippet.
+If you hold shift while clicking the restart button, the typing test will restart with the same words list/code snippet.

 ### Settings